 Prospective students who hold an M.A. that is equivalent to the M.A. offered by our department should apply directly to the Ph.D. program.
 For students who enter at the Ph.D. level, the expected time to degree is three or four years.

-Application deadline for students requesting fellowship consideration and priority department funding: December 31, 2018
+Application deadline for students requesting fellowship consideration and priority department funding: December 31, 2019

 A complete application consists of the following materials submitted by the above deadline:

-Transcripts for all previous post-secondary academic work; Please upload color copies of transcripts and make sure that they are readable before you submit them.
+Transcripts for all previous post-secondary academic work; Please upload color copies of transcripts and make sure that they are readable before you submit them;

 A statement of intent in English;